Engin Arık: Death and legacy

 Arık died in the Atlasjet Flight 4203 crash on November 30, 2007.
 She was traveling with two students and three colleagues to Isparta, Turkey for the fourth workshop on a potential Turkish particle accelerator design.

-Following Arik's death, a fellowship at CERN was established in her memory.
-The Engin Arik Fellowship funds Turkish students to join CERN's Summer Student Program, with selection being merit-based.
+After she died a fellowship at CERN was established in her memory.
+Until 2015, the fellowship supported a total of 45 Turkish students so that they could attend CERN's Summer Student Program.
 Funding for the fellowship was provided by institutes, individuals, and private businesses.

-The International Conference on Particle Physics, held at Boğaziçi University in Istanbul from October 27–31, 2008, was organized in memory of Arik and her colleagues.
+An international conference was held at Boğaziçi University in İstanbul on October 27–31, 2008 in memory of Arık and her colleagues.
+Another iteration was held three years later, organized jointly by the Doğuş and Boğaziçi Universities, with support from CERN and the Turkish Academy of Sciences.
+In 2013, her name was given to the main conference room at the accelerator institute building she helped found.
+The building is now part of TARLA, the Turkish Accelerator Radiation Laboratory.

-A street was named after Arik in the İlkyerleşim neighborhood of the Yenimahalle district in Ankara, Turkey.
+A street has been named after Arık in the İlkyerleşim neighborhood of the Yenimahalle district in Ankara, Turkey.
+A monument at the Süleyman Demirel University commemorating the six scientists who died at the plane crash has a bust of Arık specifically.

+Assassination allegations

+There are various assassination allegations about Engin Arık's death.
+After the plane crash, some groups claimed that it was an assassination and that the accident was preplanned.
+An investigation has been opened on this issue and is still ongoing.